 1. Procedures to ((assure)) ensure that building permits for structures shall conform to the requirements of this code.

-2. Procedures to assure that applicable standards of this code shall be reviewed as part of the subdivision, short subdivision, urban planned development, rezone, conditional use, special use, site development permit, binding site plan and building permit processes.
+2. Procedures to ((assure)) ensure that applicable standards of this code shall be reviewed as part of the subdivision, short subdivision, urban planned development, rezone, conditional use, special use, site development permit, binding site plan and building permit processes.

 3. Procedures to assure that the standard known as NFPA 13R shall be applied as a minimum standard to all R occupancies.